 Sofia help clients confidently make some of the most complex deals decisions based on data-driven insights, focusing on creating positive results for clients through complex acquisitions, divestitures, and other ventures and bringing the right insight, at the right time for the right deal.

 Tim Wright heads up the European Private Equity group and has been specialising in private equity for over 20 years.
 He acts for private equity sponsors, management teams and corporates on a variety of UK and cross-border private equity backed buyouts and corporate M&A.

-Philip is responsible for corporate development, M&A and growth opportunities at Intralinks, a financial technology provider for the global dealmaking, private equity and capital markets communities.
+Philip is responsible for growth opportunities at Intralinks, a financial technology provider for the global dealmaking, private equity and capital markets communities.
 He is an Honorary Visiting Fellow in the Faculty of Finance at Cass Business School, City, University of London and is also a member of the Advisory Board of the M&A Research Centre at Cass.
 Philip joined Intralinks in 2010 and has 25 years’ experience of working in M&A, corporate development and corporate finance.
 He began his career at Deloitte in London and has also worked in M&A advisory at NatWest Markets and Dresdner Kleinwort Wasserstein, in corporate finance for The Rank Group plc, as well as founding an M&A consulting firm.
 Philip holds postgraduate degrees in Finance and Computer Science from the University of London.